worldwidee/smart_app/README.md

       pages: appPages, languages: languages, appearances: appearances);
 }
 ```
 Set listener for AppSettings in every stateful widget.
-Because when you change some features, it needs setstate if you want to show changes
+Set listener for AppSettings in every stateful widget.
+To be able to display the changes on your page setstate function must be run

 ```dart
   @override